AjeetGitHub2016/tool_detection/README.md

 # Surgical Tool Detection using Convolutional Neural Networks

+The problem statement and dataset can be found at <http://camma.u-strasbg.fr/m2cai2016/index.php/program-challenge/>.

 ## Environment Setup

 * Download and Install Miniconda 3 for Python 3 from <https://conda.io/miniconda.html>